arctouch/web-tests-factory/contribute.md

 ## How to insert a new test framework on this project

-We will suppose that this new framework will work on the principal existent script struct.
-So, if the new framework needs some different steps, feel free to adapt this script.
+We will assume that this new framework will work on the main existing script struct.
+If the new framework needs different steps, feel free to adapt this script and suggest changes as a new Pull Request

 Based on the implementation for Jest Framework: